Knowledge Bank

 Is anaesthetic consent managed within Concentric?

-Currently Concentric focuses on the surgical consent / treatment consent element rather than the documented anaesthetic consent which has traditionally ran in parallel, often on the anaesthetic record without a patient signature.
+Concentric focuses on the surgical/treatment consent element rather than the documented anaesthetic consent which has traditionally ran in parallel, often on the anaesthetic record without a patient signature.

-Some anaesthetic information is shared within Concentric - such as likely anaesthetic approach - with this information selected by the surgical team as part of the consent process.
+Some anaesthetic information is shared within Concentric - such as likely anaesthetic approach - with this information selected by the clinician as part of the consent process.
 This information includes links out to trusted resources such as the RCOA (Royal College of Anaesthetists) patient information.

 What they are not used for